edgedock/dcmartin/README.md

 # Open Horizon example _services_ and _patterns_

 Open Horizon is a distributed, decentralized, automated system for the orchestration of workloads at the _edge_ of the *cloud*.
 More information is available on [Github][open-horizon].
 Devices with Horizon installed may _register_ for patterns using services provided by the IBM Cloud.
-Please refer to [`DESIGN.md`][design-md] for more information on the design of these examples services.

 [design-md]: https://github.com/dcmartin/open-horizon/tree/master/DESIGN.md